ShadAdman/ShortHub/README.md

 # ShortHub

-ShortHub is a simple and local shortcut management system built with Kotlin Multiplatform (KMP) targeting the Desktop (JVM).
-It allows users to store, search, and manage custom shortcuts locally on their machine.
+ShortHub is a simple and local shortcut management system built with Kotlin Multiplatform, targeting the Desktop (JVM).
+It allows users to store, search, and manage custom shortcuts locally.

 ## Project Structure